eatulrajput/eatulrajput/backend.md

 * 🧪 Fork projects and tinker with configs (e.g., Docker, CI).
 * 🧵 Watch discussions on FastAPI, Flask, Django for insights into real-world issues.
 * 🔁 Clone projects that simulate real apps (APIs, user auth, payments, etc.).

----

-Would you like:

-* A **learning roadmap** to go from beginner to advanced in backend?
-* A **list of project ideas** to build your own backend systems?
-* Guidance on **contributing to backend open-source projects**?

-Let me know what you'd like next.